1% For The Planet

 Our plans do not include:

-Every calendar year, clients on plan two and three will receive a report outlining suggested upgrades in four categories: problems with SEO, coding best practices, and performance and accessibility recommendations.
+Every calendar year, clients on the Standard and Advanced Plans will receive a report outlining suggested upgrades in four categories: problems with SEO, coding best practices, and performance and accessibility recommendations.
 All suggested upgrades will, at your request, be performed at no additional cost.

 Typical findings for sites that are about a year old include addressing accessibility issues or opportunities to optimize the code base.
 This is due to how quickly the internet evolves and changes over time.
 For sites more than a few years old, we have seen performance fixes reducing load times by more than eight seconds!